A Two-Step Pre-Processing for Semidefinite Programming: Conclusions

 Many practically-relevant instances of semidefinite programming are sparse and structured.
-Traditional general-purpose implementations of exploiting the structure \cite{Grone,Fukuda2001,Kim2012,Bergman2016,Raghunathan2016} have proven difficult \cite{Raghunathan2016} to apply.
-While one could try to exploit the structure directly, in custom code, we suggest that general-purpose pre-processing combining both the traditional matrix-completion techniques \cite{Grone,Fukuda2001,Kim2012,Bergman2016,Raghunathan2016} and facial reduction may make it possible to exploit the structure, while relying on the robustness of standard interior-point methods, unaware of the structure.
+Traditional general-purpose implementations of exploiting the structure \cite{Fukuda2001,Kim2012,Bergman2016} have proven difficult to apply, due to the numerical issues they introduce \cite{Raghunathan2016}.

+While one could try to exploit the structure directly, in custom code, we suggest that general-purpose pre-processing combining both the traditional chordal-decomposition techniques \cite{Fukuda2001,Kim2012,Bergman2016} and facial reduction may make it possible to exploit the structure, while relying on the robustness of standard interior-point methods, unaware of the structure.

-We have demonstrated that on SDPLib, a broad benchmark not known to be particularly structured, we can increase the number of instances solved within a fixed time limit more than 3 times.
-On specific instances, which are known to be structured, a reduction of run-time of two orders of magnitude (and growing with the dimension of the instance) has been demonstrated.
-This gives hope that this and similar techniques could have wide applicability throughout machine learning.
+We have demonstrated that on SDPLib and several sets of structured problems, our combination of chordal completion and facial reduction appears to improve the performance drastically.